 Judy Hauser, Oakland Schools, Oakland, MI

 As Web 2.0 empowerment tools, wikis are coming into their own in the library media specialist community.
 Hauser spotlights three wiki projects that have been a major help to LMSs throughout Michigan.
-The first-the Regional Educational Media Center Association of Michigan Wiki Project-covers wikis addressing ALA library standards.
-The second is a wiki collaboration between the Library of Michigan, media specialists, and members of various Michigan library associations.
+The first-the Regional Educational Media Center Association of Michigan Wiki Project-covers wikis addressing ALA library standards as they apply to lower elementary, upper elementary, middle school, and high school.
+The second is a wiki collaboration between the Library of Michigan, media specialists, and members of various Michigan library associations that focuses on the marketing of school library media centers to administrators.
 The third project is the Michigan Association for Media in Education Annual Conference Wiki.
+Learn all about them, and how you can use wikis to bolster your media specialist community.

 MySpace, the "Evil Twin" of Web 2.0

 S102

 11:15 a.m. - 12:00 p.m.